fantatik3/fantatik3/README.md

 - ⚡ More About me:

-The last 12 years i been managing medium sized communities, designing systems and content for online games using C++ / TCP Packets / MySQL DB.
+Spanish 33yo developer, the last 12 years i been managing medium sized communities, designing systems and content for online games using C++ / TCP Packets / MySQL DB, created bots for discord to share real time information on chat channels to help investigating bugs/issues.

+Im focused, self managed and i love to work hard to my goals.

 - A life decicated to technology and learning.